KenRip/rfslib/README.md

 The RFSLIB Application requires tailoring of JCL skeletions for use with the RFSLIB "Compile" feature.
 One option is using the IBM provided Skeletons in ICCF Library 2 as the basis of the RFSLIB skeletons.
 To do so you can do the following...

 1) Catalog the appropriate ICCF skeleton members from ICCF library 2 into PRD2.CONFIG (or you desginated RFS Skeleton sublibrary in RFS.CONFIG).
-2) Make the following replacements in the skeletons...
-a) Locate all occurrances of the "* $$ SLI" card included in the skeleton.
+2) Locate all occurrances of the "* $$ SLI" card included in the skeleton.
 It normally looks like the following...

     * $$ SLI ICCF=(&PROGNAME,&PASSWORD),LIB=(&LIBNO)

 Replace all occurrances of this entire card with the following...

     /INCLUDE &&PARAM2

-b) Replace all occurrances of &JOBNAME with &&PARAM1
+3) Replace all occurrances of &JOBNAME with &&PARAM1
-c) Replace all occurrances of &PROGNAME with &&PARAM1
+4) Replace all occurrances of &PROGNAME with &&PARAM1
-d) Replace all occurrances of &CATALOG and &HTML (present in MAP related skeletons) to an approriate value of 1 or 2.
+5) Replace all occurrances of &CATALOG and &HTML (present in MAP related skeletons) to an approriate value of 1 or 2.
 These values are not provided by the RFSLIB "Compile" feature ao they most be hardcoded into your skeletons as required.
 In most cases you would set this to 1 for Catalog and 2 for HTML unless you also required generation of the HTML templates.
-3) Copy RFSCOMP.Z to PRD2.CONFIG as RFSCOMP.CONFIG and tailor this member as needed for the skeleton member names you created above.
+6) Copy RFSCOMP.Z to PRD2.CONFIG as RFSCOMP.CONFIG and tailor this member as needed for the skeleton member names you created above.

 Note: RFSCOMP.Z ships pre-configured for supporting the VSE provided Assembler and COBOL for z/VSE skeleton names.

 ### Tailoring existing CICS/REXX PROCs to enhance the functionality of the RFSLIB application